rmetzler/bliki/wiki/dev/trackers-from-first-principles.md

 There may be other people _involved_ in a task that are not _responsible_ for a task, in a number of roles.
-Just because I developed the code for a feature does not mean I am necessarily responsible for the feature any more, but it might be useful to have a "developed by" list for the feature's task.
+Just because I developed the code for a feature does not mean I am necessarily responsible for the feature any more, but it might be useful to have a “developed by” list for the feature's task.

 Ways of identifying people:

-* Natural-language names ("Gianna Grady")
+* Natural-language names (“Gianna Grady”)
 * Email addresses
 * Login names
 * Distinguished names in some directory